 The object-oriented rule system enables custom rules for your domains.
 It’s an easy but very powerful way to define filter rules by user, domains, time frame, content type and resulting action.
 Proxmox Mail Gateway offers a lot of powerful objects to configure your own custom system.

 - ACTIONS - object: Defines the final actions

 - WHO - object: Who is the sender or receiver of the e-mail?

 - WHAT - object: What is in the e-mail?

 - WHEN - object: When is the e-mail received by Proxmox Mail Gateway?

 Every rule has five categories FROM, TO, WHEN, WHAT and ACTION.
 Every of these categories can contain several objects and a direction (in, out and both).

 Options range from simple spam and virus filter setups to sophisticated, highly customized configurations blocking certain types of e-mails and generating notifications.

-Learn more in the deployment guide >
+Learn more in the reference documentation >